When to visit the vet?

 The exact causes are unknown, but genetic factors may play a role.

-- Genetic factors: While there is no clearly defined breed predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. for adrenocortical carcinomas in dogs, familial clustering is discussed in individual cases.
+- Genetic Factors: While there is no clearly defined breed predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. for adrenocortical carcinomas in dogs, a familial accumulation is discussed in individual cases.
 In human medicine, mutations in tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. suppressor genes (e.g., TP53) are known, and a transfer to veterinary medicine is being researched.
+Tumors can develop in any part of the body and affect various functions. suppressor genes (e.g., TP53) are known, and their transferability to veterinary medicine is being researched.

-- Breed prevalence: Certain dog breeds such as poodles, dachshunds, and beagles are more likely to show Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
-A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. – however, this is mostly pituitary-related.
+- Breed Prevalence: Certain dog breeds like Poodles, Dachshunds, and Beagles more frequently show Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. – however, this is mostly pituitary-dependent.
 An adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
-Carcinomas are the most common form of cancer. as the cause is possible, but overall less common.
+Carcinomas are the most common form of cancer. as a cause is possible, but overall less common.

-The exact pathogenesisPathogenesis describes the process of the origin and development of a disease, including the mechanisms that lead to the disease's symptoms and signs. of adrenocortical carcinomas has not been fully clarified.
+The exact pathogenesisPathogenesis describes the process of the origin and development of a disease, including the mechanisms that lead to the disease's symptoms and signs. of adrenocortical carcinomas is not conclusively understood.
 Genetic factors, chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. hormonal dysregulation, and environmental carcinogens are suspected of promoting the development.
-In human medicine, familial clustering has been described in the context of tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. syndromes, but this has not yet been proven in dogs.
-Hormonally active carcinomas can be influenced by autocrine stimulation of growth.
-Adrenocortical adenomas can degenerate, but a transition to carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. hormonal dysregulations, and environmental carcinogens are suspected to promote their development.
+In human medicine, a familial accumulation within tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. syndromes has been described, but this has not yet been proven in dogs.
+Hormonally active carcinomas can be influenced by autocrine growth stimulation.
+Adrenocortical adenomas can degenerate, but a transition to a carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
 Carcinomas are the most common form of cancer. is rarely documented.
 A connection with previous glucocorticoid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. has not been clearly clarified, but is the subject of ongoing research.
+Therapies can be medicinal, surgical, or through other medical interventions. is not clearly established but is the subject of ongoing research.

 Symptoms

-The symptoms of adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
-Carcinomas are the most common form of cancer. can be varied and often depend on whether the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+The symptoms of an adrenocortical carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
+Carcinomas are the most common form of cancer. can be diverse and often depend on whether the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. is hormonally active.
-Owners often report increased thirst and increased urination in their dogs.
-This symptom is often accompanied by a change in appetite, which can be either increased or decreased.
+Owners frequently report increased thirst and urination in their dogs.
+This symptom is often accompanied by a changed appetite, which can be either increased or decreased.

 Dogs may also show signs of Muscle weakness or wasting, especially in the hind legs.
-Furthermore, changes in the coat or skin problems can occur, such as Hair loss and thin, sensitive skin.
-In some cases, dogs may also Weight gain or develop a distended abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
-It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen., which may indicate an enlarged liver or spleen.
+Furthermore, changes in coat or skin problems may occur, such as Hair loss and thin, sensitive skin.
+In some cases, dogs may also experience Weight gain or develop a bloated abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
+It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen., which can indicate an enlarged liver or spleen.

 Diagnosis